jimbaker/talks/cloud-computing-guest-lecture.md

 * Neutron - networking
 * many, many other projects

-# Contrast your own servers
+# Contrast: use your own servers

 * You might just choose Docker or Vagrant